Assim/MindReader/README.md

 Contains the executable jar file for the application.

 ###build.xml
 The Ant buildfile for compiling, creating the docs, and for creating the jar file.
-Run this whenever there is changes in the source code.s
+Run this whenever there is changes in the source code.